hoj201/hoj201.github.io/_posts/2018-02-12-probability_p3.md

   This notion of using posteriors as arrows is discussed at the [n-category cafe](https://golem.ph.utexas.edu/category/2007/02/category_theoretic_probability.html) and at the [n-lab](https://ncatlab.org/nlab/show/probability+theory) where they talk about a theory of ["Probabilistic Relations"](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.52.4840), by Prakash Panangaden.
   Apparently this line of thought goes back all the way to the early days of category theory, to an unpublished manuscript Lawvere wrote in the 1962 called "The category of probabilistic mappings".
   This manuscript was later elaborated on by M. Giry in ["a categorical approach to probability theory"](https://www.chrisstucchio.com/blog_media/2016/probability_the_monad/categorical_probability_giry.pdf) where the functor $$(X,\Sigma) \mapsto \mathcal{M}(X,\Sigma)$$ serves as the key ingredient to Monad.
   He then forms the Kleisli category of this monad, which apparently provides some insight into Chapman-Kolmogorov relations.
-This paper by Giry looks like a lot of fun, but to be honest, as a hobbyist mathematician with a fairly intense (less mathy) day job, I probably wont find the time to give Giry's work it's due attention any time soon.
+This paper by Giry looks like a lot of fun, but to be honest, as a hobbyist mathematician with a fairly intense (less mathy) day job, I probably wont find the time to give Giry's work the attention it deserves any time soon.

 ## Our first functor
 We are ready for our first functor, which sends the category of $$\sigma$$-algebras to $${\rm Meas}$$.